paed01/smqp/API.md

 Acknowledge message

-- `allUpTo`: boolean, consider all messages above this one to be acknowledged as well
+- `allUpTo`: boolean, consider all messages prior to this one to be acknowledged as well

 ### `message.nack([allUpTo, requeue])`

 Reject message.

-- `allUpTo`: boolean, consider all messages above this one to be rejected as well
+- `allUpTo`: boolean, consider all messages prior to this one to be rejected as well
 - `requeue`: boolean, requeue messages

 > NB!
 Beware of `requeue` argument since the message will immmediately be returned to queue and consumed, ergo an infinite loop and maximum call stack size exceeded error.
 Unless! some precautions are taken.